 Hunters and Rune-Keepers are like this, they do a TON of burst damage, but can't take damage well (especially the Rune-Keeper, who sports lighter armour).

 Champions in Fervour mode might be a borderline case for the Melee classes, as Fervour gives the Champion higher damage output but prevents the Champion from blocking, evading, or parrying, making them quite vulnerable to getting killed if too many mobs engage them at once, particularly in their pre-20s before they get Heavy Armour.
 And to make things worse, Fervour also reduces your incoming healing, meaning that Minstrels, Captains, Lore-masters and Rune-keepers have a harder time keeping you alive.

 After an update, the incoming healing penalty from Fervour was removed.

 The Master of Nature's Fury specialization for Lore-masters.
 It lacks the extra health or healing buffs from other lines, but gives them a ton of extra offensive spells, from lightning storms to tornadoes.
 Since a lot of these cause AoE damage and Lore-Masters are limited to light armor, if they're not extremely careful they're likely to find out exactly where the "glass" part of the name comes from.

 Global Currency: Copper, Silver and Gold.
 Makes more sense than it sometimes does, as the Free Peoples are pretty familiar with each other, so it'd make sense for them to have a common currency.

-Worth to be noted that it is averted for Monster Play, where none of regular game currency is used.
+It is averted for Monster Play, where none of regular game currency is used.

 God Mode: Due to the refit on some zones, previously group quests have a solo mode.
 These modes often "power up" the player so you can take out the boss.